Carlos Quiñónez (footballer, born 1977)

-Carlos Vinicio Quiñónez Sánchez, nicknamed El Buga, (born 20 July 1977) is a Guatemalan football midfielder who last played for local club Deportivo Petapa in the Guatemala's top division.
+Carlos Vinicio Quiñónez Sánchez, nicknamed El Buga, (born 20 July 1977) is a Guatemalan former professional footballer who played as a midfielder.

 Club career

 Quiñónez played several years for Guatemalan giants Comunicaciones before returning to his first professional club Deportivo Marquense.
 In July 2007 he joined Xelajú and on 21 January 2008, while still at MC Xelajú, he was involved in a heavy car accident near Quetzaltenango, and was suffering from a lumbar injury, which kept him out for over six months.
 In January 2009 he signed for Petapa.

 International career

 Quiñónez made his debut for Guatemala in a January 2000 friendly match against Panama and has earned a total of 29 caps, scoring 1 goal.
 He has represented his country in 3 FIFA World Cup qualification matches as well as at the 2005 and 2007 UNCAF Cups and the 2007 CONCACAF Gold Cup.

 His final international was a November 2007 friendly match against Jamaica.